 These cats were originally bred to catch rodents in the barn, but eventually, they turned into house pets that not only kept out rodents but also kept human bodies warm while cuddling in bed during the cold winter nights.
-Today, these beloved and easy-to-groom pets are spoiled house dwellers that enjoy interaction with their human family members but do not mind spending time alone while everyone is at work, school, or out playing.
+Today, these beloved and easy-to-groom American Wirehair cats are spoiled house dwellers that enjoy interaction with their human family members but do not mind spending time alone while everyone is at work, school, or out playing.

 3. The Domestic Medium Hair

 This is an extremely common cat breed found throughout the United States.
 They can be found in breeding facilities, humane societies, and family households.
 The Domestic Medium Hair cat breed is intelligent, easy-going, easy to care for, and affectionate.
 They are also intelligent and can be trained to do tricks.
 What more could a family ask for when adopting a medium hair cat?